OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - Not covered yet in ISO/IEC standards

 #### #POISONROBUSTMODEL
-(development-time datascience).
+(development-time data science).
 Poison robust model: select a model type and approach to reduce sensitivity to poisoned training data.

 Example: Reducing sensitivity to backdoor poisoning attacks with **fine-pruning** (See [paper on fine-pruning](https://arxiv.org/pdf/1805.12185.pdf)).
 Fine-pruning consists of two complementary approaches: Pruning and fine-tuning:
 **Pruning** in essence reduces the size of the model so it does not have the capacity to trigger on backdoor-examples while remaining sufficient accuracy for the intended use case.
 The approach removes neurons in a neural network that have been identified as non-essential for sufficient accuracy.